taocpp/PEGTL/doc/Contrib-and-Examples.md

 ###### `<tao/pegtl/contrib/changes.hpp>`

-* Control class components for [external switching style](Switching-Style.md).
+* Control class components for [external switching style](Actions-and-States.md#external-switching).
 * Ready for production use but might be changed in the future.

 ###### `<tao/pegtl/contrib/counter.hpp>`

 * Control class for obtaining basic statistics from a parsing run, namely how often each rule
-  1. was started to match,
+  1. was attempted to match,
-  2. was successfully matched,
+  2. succeeded to match,
-  3. did not match.
+  3. failed to match.

 ###### `<tao/pegtl/contrib/http.hpp>`

 * HTTP 1.1 grammar according to [RFC 7230](https://tools.ietf.org/html/rfc7230).
-* This is still experimental.
+* Has been used successfully but is still considered experimental.

 ###### `<tao/pegtl/contrib/json.hpp>`